elixir-oasis/oasis/guides/specification_ext.md

 #### In Security Scheme Object

-Here, define this field in [Security Scheme Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#securitySchemeObject), it only affect to the generated bearer token module when no other special definitions, in the below example there will use "Petstore.MyToken" to the "helloBearerAuth" module (its full module name is "Petstore.MyToken.HelloBearerAuth").
+Here, define this field in [Security Scheme Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#securitySchemeObject), it only affect to the generated bearer token module meanwhile no other special definitions, in the below example there will use "Petstore.MyToken" to the "helloBearerAuth" module (its full module name is "Petstore.MyToken.HelloBearerAuth").

 ```YAML